Samantha2233/marta/README.md

 - chakra-ui
 - dayjs

-## Challenges
+## Simulated API
 One of the biggest challenges I faced during this exercise was connecting to the Marta API.
 After receiving the API key from Marta, I would consistently hit a CORS error:

 <img src='public/error-screenshot.png' width='350px'>

-I tried proxying the request which would return a 403 Unauthorized Error.
+In attempt to proxy the request, it would return a 403 Unauthorized Error.

-I considered setting up a back end to securely store the API key and build my own proxy.
-Alas, since this is a front end challenge, I decided to stick to focusing on the front end implementation.
+After considering setting up a server to try to connect, (since this is a front end exercise!)
+I decided to stick to focusing on the front end implementation.
+Instead, I simulated an API request by immitating the structure of the Marta API and generating new times based on the current time.
+Then recalculating the countdown when the Refresh button is pressed.

 ## Next Steps
 - Successfully connect to Marta API
 - Make sure it is fully accessible
+- Fingure out the direction the user needs to go in to get to their destination and suggest accurate routes.